Master of Public Administration (MPA): Career Path

 What are the admission requirements for an MPA program?

-The admission requirements for an MPA program vary depending on the specific institution and program.
+The admission requirements for an MPA program vary depending on the institution and program.
 However, most MPA programs require applicants to have a bachelor's degree from an accredited college or university, and many programs prefer applicants with a bachelor's degree in a related field such as political science, economics, or public policy.
 In addition, most MPA programs require applicants to take the Graduate Record Examination (GRE) as part of the admissions process.
 Other requirements may include letters of recommendation, a personal statement, and an interview with program faculty.

 What is the curriculum of an MPA program?